-Built for the harshest winter conditions like deep snow and thick ice, the Kahtoola MICROspikes traction system uses twelve seperate ⅜-inch spikes on each foot, which are mated to a thick elastomer harness via stainless steel chains for unrivaled traction and durability.
+Built for the harshest winter conditions like packed snow and thick ice, the Kahtoola MICROspikes traction system uses twelve separate ⅜-inch spikes on each foot, which are mated to a thick elastomer harness via stainless steel chains for unrivaled traction and durability.

 The harness is both lightweight and easy to use, and incorporates a textured heel tab into it’s design that’s easy to grip and makes for impressively quick entry and exit.
 Kahtoola’s MICROspikes have always been popular, but the design was improved even further back in 2015 to incorporate reinforced eyelets integrated into the harness, which allows it to remain stretchy and complaint in tempuratures as low as -30-degrees C.

 Honestly there are no drawbacks to Kahtoola’s MICROspikes traction system, so long as you use them as intended.
 They’re simply not made for hard surfaces like roads and sidewalks, and feel about as awkward and uncomfortable underfoot on these surfaces as a bed of nails.
 Still, if you’re spending your winters in serious snow and ice, these are our go-to pick for everything from hiking to shoveling snow.

 |– Real spikes for excellent traction in serious winter conditions|

 – Bombproof welded steel and thick elastomer construction